phillip-le/phillip-le.github.io/src/content/docs/testing/unit-testing-aws-sdk.md

 ---
-title: "Unit Testing AWS SDK for TypeScript"
+title: 'Unit Testing AWS SDK for TypeScript'
 ---

 Take a look at the source code in [GitHub](https://github.com/phillip-le/medium-article-code-examples).